AyoCodess/Facebook-Clone-Functional-NextJs-Firebase-Tailwind-Typescript/README.md

 7. Can view every other user's post with one button click.
 Be careful what you share as only I can delete the posts from the database.
 8. Light/Dark mode
 9. Mobile first approach
-10. Error messages for API failures i.e if the firebase day quota is exceeded you will get a notification as to why you can't make posts as this app is on the free plan
+10. Error messages for API failures (i.e., if the firebase day quota is exceeded you will get a notification as to why you can't make posts as this app is on the free plan)
 11. My own custom tailwind animations and utility classes using the @layout feature

 ### TODOs